scallyw4g/bonsai/readme.md

 # Welcome to Bonsai!

-Bonsai is a 3D voxel-based engine built with the intention of writing fast-paced arcade style games.
+Bonsai is a 3D voxel-based engine built with the intention of writing both fast-paced arcade games and tile/turn-based RPGs

 ## Renderer Features